When it comes to home air conditioning, one of the most common questions people have is, “What is a portable air conditioner?”

 When you’re buying a portable AC, another thing you need to be aware of is dehumidification.

-Really, it’s just a long word which refers to the process where a portable air conditioner removes moisture from the air, thereby lessening humidity to make us feel cooler.
+Really, it’s just a long word that refers to the process where a portable air conditioner removes moisture from the air, thereby lessening humidity to make us feel cooler.

 - By dumping out a collection bucket